 Why does the upward force component on the bottle neck decrease as the cream separates?
 Before separation the pressure at the neck was due to the milk-cream mixture above it.
 After separation, the liquid above had a greater ratio of cream to milk, and therefore a smaller average density.

 Balance Puzzle.Two identical containers have the same volume of water, and one is placed on each pan of a double-pan balance.
-Obtain a hollow plastic ball and a steel ball that have the same volume.
-A string from the ceiling suspends the steel ball so it is completely submerged in the water on the left pan.
+Obtain a hollow ball and a solid ball that have the same volume.
+The hollow ball floats in water, the solid ball sinks.
+A string from the ceiling suspends the solid ball so it is completely submerged in the water on the left pan.
 The hollow ball is held submerged in the water of the right pan by a string fastened to the bottom of the beaker.
 Now what will be the condition of the double pan balance?

 Quite a few variations may be concocted to perplex students.
 Actually some of these are easier.